 Conflicts of Interest

 A Director or Officer who is a party to a material contract or proposed material contract with the Corporation, or is a Director or an Officer of, or has a material interest in, any person who is a party to a material contract or proposed material contract with the Corporation shall disclose fully the nature and extent of their interest.
 No such Director shall vote on any resolution to approve such contract.
-If a material contract is made between the Corporation and one or more of its Directors or Officers, or between the Corporation and another person of which a Director or Officer is a director or officer or in which he has a material interest, (i) the contract is neither void nor voidable by reason only of that relationship, or by reason only that a Director with an interest in the contract is present at or is counted to determine the presence of a quorum at a meeting of Directors or committee of Directors that authorized the contract, and (ii) a Director or Officer or former Director or Officer, to whom a profit accrues as a result of the making of the contract, is not liable to account to the Corporation for that profit by reason only of holding office as a Director or Officer, if the Director or Officer disclosed their interest in accordance herewith and the contract was approved by the Directors or the members and it was reasonable and fair to the Corporation at the time it was approved.
+If a material contract is made between the Corporation and one or more of its Directors or Officers, or between the Corporation and another person of which a Director or Officer is a Director or Officer or in which he has a material interest, (i) the contract is neither void nor voidable by reason only of that relationship, or by reason only that a Director with an interest in the contract is present at or is counted to determine the presence of a quorum at a meeting of Directors or committee of Directors that authorized the contract, and (ii) a Director or Officer or former Director or Officer, to whom a profit accrues as a result of the making of the contract, is not liable to account to the Corporation for that profit by reason only of holding office as a Director or Officer, if the Director or Officer disclosed their interest in accordance herewith and the contract was approved by the Directors or the members and it was reasonable and fair to the Corporation at the time it was approved.